Gary Busey: Personal life

-Busey has three children: Jake, Alectra, and Luke.
+Busey has three children, including Jake.
+He has been married three times.

 On December 4, 1988, Busey was severely injured in a motorcycle accident in which he was not wearing a helmet.
 His skull was fractured, and he suffered permanent brain damage.
+In an interview in 2020, Busey said that during the surgery following the accident he died and experienced many of the elements common to a near-death experience (NDE).
+"I was surrounded by angels.
+Balls of light floating all around me.
+And I felt trust, love, protection and happiness like you cannot feel on earth."

 In 1996, Busey publicly announced that he was a Christian, saying "I am proud to tell Hollywood I am a Christian.
 For the first time I am now free to be myself."
 He cites the motorcycle accident and a 1995 cocaine overdose as events that strengthened his Christian faith.

 In 1997, Busey underwent successful surgery to remove a plum-sized cancerous tumor from his sinus cavity.
 The growth was found after he began suffering nose bleeds.

 During the filming of the second season of Celebrity Rehab in 2008, Busey was referred to psychiatrist Charles Sophy.
 Sophy suspected that Busey's brain injury had had a greater effect on him than was realized.
 He described it as essentially weakening Busey's mental "filters", which led him to speak and act impulsively.
 Sophy recommended Busey take valproic acid (Depakote), and Busey agreed.

 In 2011, Busey endorsed Newt Gingrich during Gingrich's 2012 presidential campaign, but later withdrew his endorsement.
-In 2015, he endorsed Donald Trump for the 2016 United States Presidential election.
+In 2015, he endorsed Donald Trump for the 2016 United States presidential election.
 After the election, Busey said he was "very happy" that Trump had won, but declined to further discuss it, not wanting to talk about politics.

 In 2022, Busey was accused of groping two women during a convention appearance in Cherry Hill, New Jersey.
 On July 31, 2025, he pleaded guilty to one count of criminal sexual contact.
 He was sentenced on September 18, 2025, to two years' probation.